GaetanLovey/myportfolio/content/projects/project6.en.md

 </p>

-<p style="text-align:justify;">This project is an analysis of tweets coming from politicians on the sidelines of the 2020 presidential elections in the United States.
-Various text mining tools were applied. </p>
+<p style="text-align:justify;">This project is an analysis of tweets written by politicians during the 2020 presidential elections in the United States.
+Various text mining tools are applied. </p>